Aquilegia flabellata: Cultivation

 Aquilegia are grown as garden plants, with several species that are regularly grown for different types of gardens.
 Aquilegia flabellata is popular for gardens and is grown as an ornamental plant.
 The species is popular with plant breeders, with a large number of horticultural forms – known as cultivars – available.
 Of A. f. pumila alone, there are more than 40 culitvars.
 Plants labelled Aquilegia akitensis – which the American botanist and gardener Robert Nold called "very beautiful, desirable plants" – are derived from A. f. pumila.

 In cultivation, A. flabellata will flower from seed the year after it was sowed.
 Deadheading (removing dead flowers) before a plant expends the energy necessary to produce seeds can extend the lifespan of any columbine.
 Due to their capacity to self-sow, Aquilegia can become invasive.

 As with other columbines, cultivated A. flabellata are susceptible to leaf miners.
-Other pests that A. flabellata may also be susceptible to are aphids, aquilegia gall midge, aquilegia sawfly, and caterpillars.
+The columbine sawfly is known to consume A. flabellata leaves.
+Other pests that A. flabellata may also be susceptible to are aphids, aquilegia gall midge, and caterpillars.
 Both powdery mildews and the aquilegia downy mildew may also adversely affect the species.